 Disc Golf is one of the great Carolina Beach activities to enjoy!
 The Wilmington area has four disc golf courses, and they’re all free to use.
 All you need is a disc which you can pick up for $10 at several shops around the area.

-You can find them at Outdoor Provisions, surf shops (CB surf), Dicks Sporting Goods, and a bunch of other places.
+You can find them at Outdoor Provisions, surf shops (CB surf), Dicks Sporting Goods, or you could offer a cheap set off Amazon.

 Here are four disc golf courses around Carolina Beach and Wilmington: